fsklife/learngit/readme.txt

 second commit txt
-creating a new branck is quick.
+creating a new branck is quick & simple.